Loose Starter Ground Connection

 These grounds are of a smaller gauge and can break, blister, and swell from the excessive current.
-This is because when the engine is started, high current that normally flows through the engine ground cable is now routed through the body grounds.
-Excessive current in any cable or wire can cause extreme heat, overpowering the cable and blistering the cables insulation.
+When an engine starts, high current, that usually flows through the engine ground cable is routed through the body ground instead.
+Excessive current in any cable or wire can cause extreme heat, overpowering the cable and blistering the cable's insulation.

 The engine ground cable provides a ground path for the high current starter motor.
 The body ground is of a smaller gauge and provides a ground for the vehicle's accessories.
 Resistance in the body ground can prevent the operation of an accessory.